ajs1998/double-pendulums/README.md

 - Cleanup the code
 - Sensitivity: sample both pendulums
-- Energy loss: revisit calculation?
+- Save image
+- Workgroups
 - Constant random seed
-- Save image
 - Address performance on PC
 - Themes?
+- Make this README helpful and relevant to the project
 - Address all TODOs
-- Make this README helpful and relevant to the project
 - Release v0 and squash the whole commit history

 # Project goals